A durable power of attorney and a health care proxy are two very important estate planning documents. Because the individuals...Read more

 HIPAA can be a problem especially if you have a "springing" power of attorney.
 A springing POA doesn't go into effect until you become incapacitated.
 This means your agent doesn't have any authority until you are declared incompetent, but, under HIPAA, the agent won't be able to get the medical information necessary to determine incompetence until the agent has authority.

-Contact your elder law attorney to make sure your POA and health care proxy do not conflict with HIPAA.
+Contact your attorney to make sure your POA and health care proxy do not conflict with HIPAA.
 To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.